GoJS API

 • Returns the electrical field in the X direction acting on a vertex at the given point.
 By default there is no electrical field at any location.

 Used to define an external electrical field at a point independent of the vertex charges.
 A vertex L is acted upon by a force in the X direction of proportional to electricalFieldX(L.center.x, L.center.y) * electricalCharge(L).
-Please read the Introduction page on Extensions for how to override methods and how to call this base method.
+Please read the Learn page on Extensions for how to override methods and how to call this base method.

 Parameters